 The most common reason for weight loss in older horses is dental problems.
 Horse’s teeth don’t grow forever, and eventually they may fall out.
 Even if they haven’t fallen out, they may have sharp edges and hooks that make it difficult and painful for the horse to chew its food efficiently.
 This particular problem isn’t exclusive to older horses.
 Many horses in the prime of their lives can have dental problems that interfere with chewing.
 Regular dental care is important for your horse throughout its lifetime.

 Parasites can take their toll on horses at any stage of life.
 Regular de-worming is essential to avoid a heavy internal parasite load that not only cause weight loss, but damage internal organs as well.
 External parasites can be a problem too.
 In particular, a virulent lice infestation can cause a horse to lose condition.
 Foals and older horses may be particularly affected.

 Within a herd of horses, even a small herd such as we keep on our own properties, there are bullies and underdogs.
 Often the underdogs are bullied away from bale feeders or the best grazing.
 This can lead to weight loss simply because the horse that is being bullied can’t get enough to eat in addition to being stressed.

 Disease and Illness

 A number of health problems can cause weight loss.
 Ulcers are common, especially in performance horses.
-EPM, HYPP, Cushings, mineral or vitamin deficiencies and diseases such as cancer or kidney and liver disorders can cause appetite and digestive problems leading to weight loss.
+EPM, HYPP, Cushings, EGUS or Gastric Ulcers, mineral or vitamin deficiencies and diseases such as cancer or kidney and liver disorders can cause appetite and digestive problems leading to weight loss.

 What to Do Next